Someone-finally/internet-server/README.md

 ## Configurations

 Target :  Esp32-huzzah aka huzzah32

 esp idf version : 5.0.1

 Sensors used :

 Potentiometer : 1
 LED : 1

 To be implemented

 Tilt sensor : SW-520D
 Temp & Relative Humidity sensor : SHT21

+Changes in Partition Table :

+FAT Storage is set to 2MB : To host the assets of Vite website.

+Total memory utilised for assets in code is 149.91 kB

 ## Folder contents